jeremy-miller/snow-boarder-unity/README.md

-# snow-boarder-unity
+# Snow Boarder
-Code for the "Snow Boarder" game tutorial, as part of the "Complete C# Unity Game Developer 2D" course for the Unity game engine
+Code for the _Snow Boarder_ game tutorial, as part of the [Complete C# Unity Game Developer 2D](https://www.udemy.com/course/unitycourse/) course for the [Unity](https://unity.com/) game engine.